Animated political cartoons

 Animated political cartoons are the evolution of the editorial cartoon.
-The animated political cartoons are normally written in Flash.
+They can be published through a variety of platforms, including newsreels, online newspapers, televisions, and websites.

 Emergence

+Animated political cartoons were created as newsreels in the 1910s.
+From about 1914 to 1918, Harry Julius created cutout animation newsreels in this genre for the Australasian Gazette.
+By the 1970s, cartoonists such as Peter Nicholson produced political cartoon series for news agencies.
+Nicholson later created the popular series, Rubbery Figures, in the 1980s.

 With the dot com crash at the turn of the millennium, artists and animators were among the first to be let go at online news sites.
 Early pioneers such as Pat Oliphant stopped adding content shortly after.

 Others, however, have carved out a market for their trade.
-JibJab is the most notable, making Internet history with their cartoon This Land! in 2004.
-Mark Fiore's animations have appeared in SFGate for years, he appears to be the most successful animator, currently publishing his cartoons once a week.
+JibJab gained notability on the internet with their cartoon This Land! in 2004.
+Mark Fiore's animations have appeared in SFGate for years, where he has published weekly cartoons.
 Zina Saunders creates regular animations for Mother Jones.